-- 1.1 This is part of a series of guidance modules that will help you implement and deliver the expectations set out in the NHS Complaint Standards. - 1.2 It will help you understand: - the different types of support available to people who make a complaint about their (or another person's) NHS care and treatment, including: - o independent NHS complaints advocacy - specialist independent advice and support services - the aims of these different services and when and how to signpost people to them - the value of involving an advocate or specialist advice service and how they can help people who are facing difficult decisions particularly where there are other processes that may be an alternative to, or run in parallel with, a complaint. - 1.3 You should read this module alongside the Model complaint handling procedure and the following modules: - Making sure people know how to complain Identifying a complaint - Who can make a complaint consent and confidentiality - Early resolution - A closer look clarifying the complaint and explaining the process - A closer look carrying out the investigation - A closer look providing a remedy - A closer look writing and communicating your final response - Referring people to the Ombudsman - Complaints involving multiple organisations - Complaints and other procedures
+- 1.1 This guidance is part of a range of guidance modules produced to help you implement and deliver the expectations set out in the Complaint Standards.

+Insert link - 1.2 This guide will help you understand: - the different types of support available to people who make a complaint about their (or another person's) NHS care and treatment including: - o independent NHS complaints advocacy - o specialist independent advice and support services - the aims of these different services and when and how to signpost people to them - the value of involving an advocate or specialist advice service and how they can help people who are faced with difficult decisions particularly where there are other processes which may be an alternative to, or run in parallel with, a complaint. - 1.3 This guidance should be read in conjunction with the following modules: - Ensuring people know how to complain and where to get support Insert Link - Identifying a complaint Insert link - Who can make a complaint, consent and confidentiality Insert link - Early Resolution Insert link - A closer look clarifying the complaint and explaining the process Insert link - A closer look the investigation Insert link - A closer look providing a remedy Insert link

+- A closer look writing and communicating your final written response Insert link - Referring people to the Ombudsman Insert Link - Complaints involving multiple organisations Insert Link - Complaints and other procedures Insert Link